infradise/visualkube-jet/README.md

 Unlike the standard [Visualkube](https://github.com/infradise/visualkube), which is a comprehensive cross-platform dashboard, **Visualkube Jet** is laser-focused on developer productivity within Android Studio, IntelliJ IDEA, and PyCharm.

 ## Why Visualkube Jet?

-### Native Performance
+### Key Features (*Planned*)

+* **Native Performance**
-Built with **Pure Java** and the JetBrains SDK.
+    * Built with **Pure Java** and the JetBrains SDK.
 No web views, no heavy frameworks, and no context switching.
 It is optimized for speed and minimal resource consumption.

-### Native Look & Feel
+* **Native Look & Feel**
-We utilize the standard **JetBrains UI components**.
-Whether you are using the Darkula theme or the new UI, Visualkube Jet blends in perfectly, providing a consistent and comfortable user experience.
+    * We utilize the standard **JetBrains UI components**.
+Whether you are using the Darkula theme or the new UI, Visualkube Jet blends in perfectly, providing a consistent and comfortable user experience, and an interface designed for long coding sessions.

-### Focus on Essentials
+* **Focus on Essentials**
-Designed for developers who need to manage Kubernetes clusters without leaving their code.
+    * Designed for developers who need to manage Kubernetes clusters without leaving their code.
 View logs, edit YAMLs, and restart pods directly alongside your source code.

 ## Supported IDEs